-If you plan to attach external SCSI devices, you must order a PCI SCSI adapter and additional SCSI cables.
+If you plan to attach external SCSI devices, you must order additional SCSI cables.
 To select and order the correct cables for use with external devices, contact your IBM reseller or IBM marketing representative.

 For information about the maximum length of SCSI cable between the terminated ends of the cable, refer to the ANSI SCSI standards.
 Adhering to these standards will help ensure that your server operates properly.